PtJade-Ceramic/CMD/README.md

 #### Installing

-This program comes installed by default in every Windows, starting with Windows 7 SP1 and Windows Server 2008 R2 SP1.
+This program is installed by default on every Windows, starting with Windows 7 SP1 and Windows Server 2008 R2 SP1.

 See [_Installing Windows PowerShell_](https://learn.microsoft.com/en-us/previous-versions/powershell/scripting/windows-powershell/install/installing-windows-powershell).